Broom, Cumbria

-Broom is a hamlet near the village of Long Marton, in the Eden district, in the county of Cumbria, England.
+Broom is a hamlet near the village of Long Marton, in the Westmorland and Furness district, in the county of Cumbria, England.

 Location

 It is located about two miles away from the small town of Appleby-in-Westmorland and about ten miles away from the large market town of Penrith.

 Nearby villages

 Nearby villages include Brampton, Crackenthorpe, Long Marton and Dufton.

 Transport

 For transport there is Appleby railway station (on the Settle-Carlisle Line), and the A66 road nearby.